Husky110/PSHandHistoryManager/README.md

 ## What is the roadmap?
 Nextup is the handprocessing itself.
 Problem is that PokerStars saves the files in the language the PokerStars-Client runs on.
 This is not a problem for german or english, but I don't speak russian or chinese, or sth. like that.
-I've already asked PokerStars if they would provide me their localizationtables they use for their Handhistory-creation which would help me alot.
 After the processing itself, I will focus on the User-Interface.

 ## When will you release the program?
 There is no specific date so far.
+But I try do be done before 01.
+Mar.
+2017.
-It depends on weither PokerStars will help me (see "What is the roadmap?") and how fast I can comeup with a mostly-stable alpha.
+It depends on how fast I can comeup with a mostly-stable alpha.
 As soon as I have something to release I will upload the binaries.

 ## Which licence do you use for the program?